Bill Wambsganss

-William Adolf Wambsganss (March 19, 1894 – December 8, 1985) was a second baseman in Major League Baseball.
+William Adolf Wambsganss (March 19, 1894 – December 8, 1985) was an American second baseman in Major League Baseball.
 From 1914 through 1926, Wambsganss played for the Cleveland Indians, Boston Red Sox, and Philadelphia Athletics.
 He is best remembered for making one of the most spectacular defensive plays in World Series history, an unassisted triple play.

 Early life

 Wambsganss was born in Cleveland, Ohio, to a family of German descent.
 He attended Concordia College and studied for the ministry before entering professional baseball.

 Major league career

 In a 13-season career, Wambsganss posted a .259 batting average with seven home runs and 521 run batted in in 1492 games played.
 Due to his long surname, Wambsganss was often called "Wamby" by headline writers.

 Wambsganss was the regular second baseman of the Cleveland Indians for ten years.
 Over a thirteen-year Major League career, he amassed 4,269 assists with 3,420 putouts and turned 605 double plays.
 He committed only 375 errors in 8,064 chances for a significant .954 fielding percentage.
 Batting from the second or eighth spot, Wambsganss averaged 74.2 runs per year from 1919 to 1923.
 He scored a career-high 89 runs in 1922.
 He hit a career-high .295 in 1918 and hit .290 in 1923, his last season with Cleveland.
 He was sent to the Boston Red Sox in the same trade that brought first baseman George Burns to the Indians.

 In 1924 with Boston, Wambsganss hit .275 and collected career-highs in hits (174) and runs (93).
 After a sub-par season in 1925, he was sold to the Philadelphia Athletics.
 He finished his Major League career with the A's in 1926, batting .352 in 54 games.